vaibhavgits/aws-certification-cloud-practitioner-notes/notes/s3/README.md

 - Store data for years in AWS.
 - Cheapest option for Backup and Archive
 - All the data is replicated in at minimum of 3 AZs
+- - Minimum storage duration of 180 days.
 - Retrieval options (each one has the fees for retrieval):
   - Standard (12 hours)
   - Bulk (48 hours)